KI-labs/BeerBot/README.md

 # Installation

-PlantBot can be installed by cloning this repo and its python requirements.
+BeerBot can be installed by cloning this repo and its python requirements.

 ```bash
 $ pip3 install -r requirements.txt